translate/translate/docs/formats/base_classes.rst

 * Support for variable number of languages in the format.
 Examples: .txt and .properties support one language, PO supports two, :doc:`tmx` supports many.
 * Support for "multifiles", in other words a file that contain other entities that corresponds to files in other formats.
-Examples: ZIP, XPI and :doc:`xliff`.
+Examples: ZIP and :doc:`xliff`.
 In reality this is only used by some of the converters.
 This isn't present in the base class yet.